Referendums in Costa Rica

 Referendums in Costa Rica are regulated by law.
 The main juridical body that regulates is the Law of Referendum or Law 8492.
-To this date the only nation-wide referendum done since the current Constitution and the afore mentioned referendum regulatory law is in place was the 2007 Costa Rican Dominican Republic – Central America Free Trade Agreement referendum.
+To date, the only nationwide referendum held since the current Constitution was adopted and the aforementioned referendum regulatory law promulgated was the 2007 Costa Rican Dominican Republic – Central America Free Trade Agreement referendum.

 Process

 To submit a bill to referendum, the petition has to be made into the Tribunal Supremo de Elecciones (TSE), which would transfer the bill to Technical Services which would report if the bill can be submitted to referendum according to the current legislation.
 If allowed, then the TSE would allow the recollection of signatures that has to be at least 5% of the electoral census (around 167,000 signatures) for a period of nine months extendable to one extra month if requested once.

 If the signatures are gathered in time, the TSE will establish a date for the referendum that cannot coincide with a presidential election.
 In order for the referendum to be binding it has to have at least 30% of voters participation in common laws and 40% in constitutional reforms and international treaties.
 Besides, bills regarding taxes, pensions, administrative matters and budgets can't be subject of referendums according to the law, nor can be any legislation regarding human rights as established by a Constitutional Court's ruling.

 The Municipal Code also allows for the realization of local referendums, plebiscites and cabildos.
 These require two-thirds of the votes from the municipality's city council or 5% of residents signatures gathered.